leoschleier/pit-viper/docs/README.md

 The `pit-viper` package is intended to be
 [PEP 561](https://peps.python.org/pep-0561/) compatible.
 For this reason, we use a pre-commit hook that validates the code on every commit.
-The code validation includes checks with Black, Ruff, Mypy, and Pyright.
+The code validation runs tests and performs checks using Ruff, Mypy, and Pyright.
+Execute `scripts/setup` to add the validation as your pre-commit hook for this project.